Arts Council Collection 60 Years @ Uillinn 2022

 Atlantis, artwork for poetry pamphlet by Derek Mahon, published by The Gallery Press

-This work is part of Horizons project, which is a continuing collaborative project with poet Derek Mahon.
+This work is part of the Horizons project, which is a continuing collaborative project with poet Derek Mahon.
 The project so far involves a completed prose piece, which has been published as part of the collection 'Olympia and the Internet' The Gallery Press 2017 (see statement in Horizons project).
 The visual work is being developed in three parts.
 The first part involves works based on the entrance to Cork Harbour, which investigates the idea of ‘separation’ represented through colour separations and the distant horizon.
-The second part is a reflection on the idea of ‘lost islands’ in this case Skellig Michael using nature camouflages and Star Wars imagery, while part three, looks at the idea of ‘beyond the horizon’ creating landscapes based on the works of Irish nineteenth century painter James Arthur O’Connor, nature camouflages and plastic waste vectors.
+The second part is a reflection on the idea of ‘lost islands’ in this case Skellig Michael uses nature camouflages and Star Wars imagery, while part three, looks at the idea of ‘beyond the horizon’ creating landscapes based on the works of Irish nineteenth-century painter James Arthur O’Connor, nature camouflages and plastic waste vectors.

-In this work I am investigating the separation of humans and nature, and romanticisms failed attempt to address this.
+In this work, I am investigating the separation of humans and nature, and romanticism's failed attempt to address this.
 Foreground and background are merged collapsing ideas about subject and object.
-Though the paintings are painstakingly hand painted, they suggest mechanically and digitally produced images, through the fragmentation of traced images into a kind of multilayered camouflage, as if the images are hiding within themselves.
+Though the paintings are painstakingly hand-painted, they suggest mechanically and digitally produced images, through the fragmentation of traced images into a kind of multilayered camouflage, as if the images are hiding within themselves.